Skip to main content

 Step 1: Getting There

-Depending on where you want the widget and how you want your widget to function, you need to select the widget type, whether or not it redirects you, as well as the data source attached to it.
+This is where you can make changes to the overall of the widget such as the name, product type and it's different redirects customizing the basic functionality of your widget.
+Depending on where you want the widget and how you want your widget to function, you need to select the widget type, whether or not it redirects you through either the add to cart action or on decline if you are using a pop up.

 Grid: